faker-js/faker/Readme.md

 #### Marak Squires

-faker.js - Copyright (c) 2016
+faker.js - Copyright (c) 2017
-Matthew Bergman & Marak Squires http://github.com/marak/faker.js/
+Marak Squires
+http://github.com/marak/faker.js/

 faker.js was inspired by and has used data definitions from: